 Would you like more digitisation planning advice?

-We hope you found the above guide helpful.
-If you are considering a digitisation project and have questions that aren't answered here, please contact us by phone on 01536 713834 or email and one of our digitisation consultants will be happy to have a chat.
+We hope you found the above digitisation tips helpful.
+If you are considering a digitisation project please do not hesitate to contact us with any questions you may have.
+One of our digitisation consultants will be more than happy to talk you through it.

-You might also find our Best Practice tips for using Volunteers in Digitisation Projects interesting.
+If you found this blog post helpful then you might also find our Best Practice tips for using Volunteers in Digitisation Projects an interesting read.